-This framework guides the organization in improving its abilities to handle cyber-attacks.
-The framework contains an exhaustive list of cybersecurity standards and the security controls needed to make the system secure.
+This framework guides organizations in improving their ability to handle cyber-attacks.
+The framework contains an exhaustive list of cybersecurity standards and the security controls needed to secure the system.

 The NIST framework consists of five functions.
 These functions are:

-- Protect: create tasks to assure critical services remain functional
+- Protect: Create tasks to assure critical services remain functional;

-- Detect: create tasks that monitor the occurrence of a security event
+- Detect: Create tasks that monitor the occurrence of a security event;

-- Respond: create tasks that are used when facing a detected security event
+- Respond: Create tasks that are used when facing a detected security event;

-What Is Supply Chain Compliance?
+What is Supply Chain Compliance?

 Defense Department officials have indicated that offering certification reciprocity between FedRAMP and CMMC is something they want to achieve, to keep compliance costs as low as possible.
 The challenge, however, is that FedRAMP and CMMC have a different number of security levels, which makes reciprocity more difficult.

-ZenGRC compliance templates can simplify your self-assessments, while our easy-to-use, central dashboard provides a single view across all your compliance frameworks, showing you where gaps exist in your cybersecurity program and how to fill them.
+As part of the Reciprocity Roar product suite, ZenComply‘s compliance templates can simplify your self-assessments, while our easy-to-use, central dashboard provides a single view across all your compliance frameworks, showing you where gaps exist in your cybersecurity program and how to fill them.